Sophie Alexander (footballer)

 Sophie Alexander (born 25 May 1993) is an Australian rules footballer playing for Essendon in the AFL Women's (AFLW).
 She was a South East Australian Basketball League basketballer before taking up football in the Victorian Women's Football League.
-Alexander spent a year in Collingwood's VFL Women's (VFLW) team before ascending to the senior list through the 2018 AFLW draft, where she played until the end of the 2022 AFL Women's season 6.
+Alexander spent a year in Collingwood's VFL Women's (VFLW) team before ascending to the senior list through the 2018 AFLW draft, where she played until the end of 2022 AFL Women's season 6.

 Early sporting career

 Alexander played basketball for the Ballarat Rush in the South East Australian Basketball League.
 After five years with the Rush, she took up football in 2016 with Redan Football Club in the Victorian Women's Football League, playing six matches.
 Alexander also started playing for the Horsham Lady Hornets in the Country Basketball League.
 In 2017, she played 13 games with the Eastern Devils in the VFL Women's, playing in the forward line and midfield.
 Coach Brendan Major noted her ability to score from outside the 50-metre arc, a rarity in women's football.
 Alexander was invited to the 2017 AFLW draft combine but was not selected in the 2017 draft.
 She joined Collingwood's VFLW side in 2018 and was named in the VFLW Team of the Year on the interchange bench.
 Alexander was also the club's leading goalkicker.